RabbitSnore/deception_ei/reports/main_report.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 This model effectively replicates the results from the logistic regression of the raw accuracy reported above.
-We see the same patter of significant coefficients, in the same directions.
+We see the same pattern of significant coefficients, in the same directions.

 These results address some of the concerns raised in Timothy's review -- specifically that the results might be due to a change in bias rather than a change in discrimination.